kej715/DtCyber/NOS2.8.7/README.md

 - **SMTP**.
 Information about e-mail destinations that can be reached using the TCP/IP `Simple Mail Transfer Protocol`.
 - **STK**.
 Information about the StorageTek 4400 cartridge tape server.
-- **TAP**.
-Declaration of a TAP network adapter interface used by the host computer to support *DtCyber's* data communication.

 Example: